5 Things to Lookout for After Vaginal Rejuvenation

 - Correct a “popping” when walking or exercising

 Hence, vaginal rejuvenation treatments include surgical procedures like clitoral hood reduction, vaginal tightening, hymen reconstruction, labia majoraplasty, labia minoraplasty, lipofilling, and clitoral unhooding.
-Likewise, non-surgical vaginal rejuvenation interventions include using fillers, platelet-rich plasma, and energy-based treatments.
+Likewise, non-surgical vaginal rejuvenation interventions include using fillers and energy-based treatments.

 Note that we now have advanced devices like Radio Frequency units and special heating wand that eliminate any downtime or the need for anesthesia when undergoing the treatments.
 A typical procedure can now take less than 30 minutes.
 Hence, you can relax and let your doctor perform the surgery for the best results.